sleepjie/Valanar/Valanar Superdocument.md

 - **1790BR** - *Doyverd Penal Colonies Established*
 	Crude stone forts and warden camps established by the Kingdom of Doyverd along Sah’Raza’s coastal edge, used to house dissidents, military exiles, and debt-bound peasants.
 - **1650BR/950BR** - _Formation of Proto-Tribes_
-	Crude stone forts and warden camps established by the Kingdom of Doyverd along Sah’Raza’s coastal edge, used to house dissidents, military exiles, and debt-bound peasants.

 - **850/800BR** - *Fall of Doyverd*
 	After almost a thousand years, the world's largest kingdom steadily collapses under its own weight as each of its constituent states declare independence over a period of half a century.
 - **850BR** - *Greater Witzia Founded*